BigLep/filecoin-upload-action/FLOW.md

 ```
 Searches for: filecoin-pin-{root_cid}
+Downloads and merges into action-context/context.json
 ```

 **When it helps**:
 - Content was uploaded before but cache expired
 - Works across different branches
-- Survives longer than cache
+- Survives longer than cache (default retention)

 **When it doesn't help**:
 - Artifact expired (default retention)